eohatdan/Acrostic-Puzzle-Writer/README.md

 The APW is written OO-style.
 This makes it easier to keep things sorted and to make specific references to AI when I want it to write method implementations and such.
 Please stick with the OO-style when making changes and/or additions.

+The code for the Acrostic Puzzle Writer is in ACE.py.